Your-Name-Here/Crypto-Prediction-Discord-Bot-Docs/README.md

 - ``/prediction`` is how place a prediction.
 Example: ``/prediction symbol:BTCUSDT direction:Up``
     - ``Symbol`` The symbol to place the prediction on.
-    - ``Direction`` The If you think the asset will gain or loss value in the next 24 hours.
+    - ``Direction`` If you think the asset will gain or loss value in the next 24 hours.
 Up/Down
+    - ``Timeframe`` This is the timeframe that you want the bot to check if you were correct.
+Values are in hours and are 1, 6, 12 and 24
 - ``/mystats`` Tells you how well you're doing.

 You start a command just like you are starting any message to a channel.
 Type a ``/`` then the name of the command.
 It will likely auto-complete for you.